kmille/borgctl/README.md

 2023-12-26 10:59:28,112  INFO Successfully wrote config file to /etc/borgctl/default.yml
 ```

-`/etc/borgctl/default.yml`is just a copy of the [default config file](https://github.com/kmille/borgctl/blob/main/borgctl/default.yml.template).
+`/etc/borgctl/default.yml` is just a copy of the [default config file](https://github.com/kmille/borgctl/blob/main/borgctl/default.yml.template).
 A new diceware password for the borg passphrase is generated.
+It's crucial to make a backup of the passphrase!
 The hostname is used as borg prefix. borgctl can generate a ssh key for you:

 ```bash
 root@linbox:~ borgctl --generate-ssh-key